samueljbeck/testing_codility/README.md

-# testing_codility
+# Codility Lessons
-Working through Codility Lessons
+I really struggle with Codility tests.
+So I have begun working through the lessonss.